-This inventory covers all atmospheric emissions during calendar year 2017.
-Where 2017 data were not available, the most recent year's data have been used and the timescale noted accordingly.
+This inventory covers all atmospheric emissions during calendar year 2018.
+Where 2018 data were not available, the most recent year's data have been used and the timescale noted accordingly.
 In particular, these are:

-- Population: 2015 figure extrapolated to 2017 following recent trend (2017 not yet available) - Gross domestic product (GDP): 2016 figure extrapolated to 2017 following recent trend (2017 not yet available)
+Population: 2016 figure extrapolated to 2018 following recent trend (2018 not yet available)